 How often should I change my passwords?

-Ideally, you should change your passwords every three months.
+While there are no set rules , try to change your passwords every three months.